xiaochen0317/Swarm-Motion/README.md

 ------

-Download all the data [Here](https://drive.google.com/file/d/18uS25E2uvhO3vA6aw9-o4ZGQ9oyVkLZq/view) and put them in the `./Dataset` directory.
+Download the whole dataset consisting of 300 frames in each sample [Here](https://drive.google.com/file/d/18uS25E2uvhO3vA6aw9-o4ZGQ9oyVkLZq/view) (about 10GB) and put them in the `./Dataset` directory.
 The overall number of samples is 5,000.

 Directory structure: